-- The name of the special dietary food.

-- A list of ingredients in descending or ascending order.

-- Ingredients, additives, and nutrients that may cause food allergies.

-- Authorized food additives, and flavorings except for processing aids.

-- Net weight or size

-- Names and addresses:

-- The name, address and brand of the producer

-- In case of imported products, the name and address of the importer and producer, as well as the country of origin (in English, French, or Arabic).

-- In case of repackaged product, the name and address of the packer.

-- Country of origin (production)

-- Batch/lot identification

-- Expiration date
+- 1. The name of FSDU; - 2.
+A list of ingredients in descending or ascending order; - 3.
+Ingredients, additives, and foods that may cause food allergies; - 4.
+Authorized food additives, and flavorings except for processing aids; - 5.
+Net weight or size; - 6.
+Names and addresses - a.
+The name, address and brand of the producer shall, if any, be indicated on the food container, - b.
+In case of imported products, the name and address of the importer, as well as the country of origin shall be indicated; furthermore, the name and address of the producer may be written in English or French if writing in Arabic is difficult, and - c.
+In case of packaging, the name and address of the packer shall be indicated; - 7.
+Country of origin (production); - 8.
+Production batch/lot; - 9.
+Expiration date;

-- Product-specific storage instructions
+- 10. Product-specific storage instructions;

-- In case of domestic production, "Made in Egypt" or "Made in A.R.E.," or equivalent.
+- 11. In case of domestic production, any of the following phrases (Made in Egypt, Made in A.R.E., or equivalent) shall be used; and

-- Nutritional data/facts
+- 12. Nutritional data/facts.